mlmargotto/DecSecOpsTools/docs/_posts/2012-11-13-cmm-organizational-process-maturity.md

 Eventually, but only because of intentional management focus, the software development process will become well-documented and people will be held accountable to follow the written processes.
-Metrics used to control the software process are the hallmark of the <em>Managed</em> level.
-Once the metrics are used to make data-driven decisions that drive innovational improvements to the software development process and the software product itself, the organization has achieved the <em>Optimizing</em> level.
+Metrics used to control the software process are the hallmark of the _Managed_ level.
+Once the metrics are used to make data-driven decisions that drive innovational improvements to the software development process and the software product itself, the organization has achieved the _Optimizing_ level.

 # Key Process Areas